Woosyang/Marlabs/README.md

 # Marlabs
 Weather Notifier For Hilton
 It is a weather report collection, management, storage and notification cloud web services application.
-It collects weather and city data from upstream source, store in cache system and database system, and push notifications for customer reservation based on city lists and reservation dates.
+The folder of the SpringCloud-Eureka-Server is for holding the microservices.